jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (3) If, at any time after the commencement of availability of supply, the Minister is of the opinion that the supply of water from the water supply works is likely to be in excess of the amount to be supplied in accordance with water availability agreements, the Minister may supply the surplus water to any person on conditions not more favourable than those applicable to water availability agreements.

 ### 218 Diminished supply
-(1) Notwithstanding anything in this Part, if, during any season, water from the water supply works fails or becomes diminished, or the Minister is required by powers exercised under the Natural and Built Environment Act 2023 to cease or reduce the supply of water, so that it is impracticable to supply to any occupier the number of unit quantities or unit rates of supply agreed to be allocated or supplied to the occupier under this Part, no person shall, by reason of such failure or diminished supply or requirement, have any claim to compensation or any right of action or other remedy against the Crown or the Minister.
+(1) Notwithstanding anything in this Part, if, during any season, water from the water supply works fails or becomes diminished, or the Minister is required by powers exercised under the Resource Management Act 1991 to cease or reduce the supply of water, so that it is impracticable to supply to any occupier the number of unit quantities or unit rates of supply agreed to be allocated or supplied to the occupier under this Part, no person shall, by reason of such failure or diminished supply or requirement, have any claim to compensation or any right of action or other remedy against the Crown or the Minister.
 (2) If, during any season, it is impracticable to supply to any occupier the number of unit quantities or unit rates of supply agreed to be allocated or supplied to him under this Part, the charge payable by that occupier for that season shall be reduced by such amounts as the Minister considers reasonable.
 (3) Notwithstanding subsection (2), in any case where a charge is payable under a water availability agreement, the charge payable under section 214 shall not be affected by the operation of this section.